-- The user can set properties: title, description, location (latitude and longitude), add photos into gallery, and edit a 3D model (a sequence of images)
+- The user can set properties: title, description, location (latitude and longitude), add photos into the gallery and edit a 3D model (a sequence of images)

-- On the main page the user can create one or several neighbourhoods and specify their location on the map.
+- On the main page, the user can create one or several neighborhoods and specify their location on the map.

 b) Area building type has the same features as “single building” panel but: